 When you craft great headlines, your visitors are more likely to stay on the page and convert on your offer.
 If your headline fails to impress, your visitors will abandon the page.

 This is what Disruptive Advertising does with its PPC services landing page.
-Technically, it’s a service page but the agency uses the page for many of its AdWords and PPC campaigns.
+Technically, it’s a service page but the agency uses the page for many of its Google Ads and PPC campaigns.
 Although we don’t agree with having so many distractions (links) on the page, the headline includes the right mix of emotions and statistical proof.

 First, they entice the visitor with this display ad headline: